 Is Moray in the Highlands?

 Where exactly is Moray?
 Is it part of the Scottish Highlands?
 Probably.
+It's got a bit of everything - for instance, it has a superb coastline (with low rainfall).
+And whisky distilleries galore.
 And it offers a real Scotland experience.
+But you have to turn east at Inverness and not west!

 Is Moray in the Highlands?